Click on a name for bio.

 For more than 10 years, Cherise has worked as a marketing and communications writer and/or editor for nonprofits and associations such as the Greater New York Hospital Association and the American Psychological Association.
 Previous to that, she was a research editor at several national consumer magazines in New York.

-Cherise graduated with a bachelor’s degree in journalism from Northwestern University’s Medill School of Journalism, and completed the New York University School of Professional Studies public relations and communications certificate program.
+Cherise graduated with a bachelor’s degree in journalism from Northwestern University’s Medill School of Journalism, and completed the Cornell University Brand Management Certificate and the New York University Public Relations Certificate programs.

 Back to top